Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

 \end{enumerate}

-The cross-over between regimes {\bf (i)} and {\bf (ii)} occurs when the diffusion length, $L(t)$, is commensurate with the characteristic length scale of the structural disorder.
-The instantaneous diffusion coefficient $\Dinst(t)$ decreases with time within this cross-over; while no general results are available there, it can be studied using numerical simulations.
+The crossover between regimes {\bf (i)} and {\bf (ii)} occurs when the diffusion length, $L(t)$, is commensurate with the characteristic length scale of the structural disorder.
+The instantaneous diffusion coefficient $\Dinst(t)$ decreases with time within this crossover; while no general results are available there, it can be studied using numerical simulations.